adriensieg/onpremise-private-k3-cluster/10-cicd-deployment.md

 ## Implementation

+### How it works?

 - **GitHub Actions** builds & pushes an **ARM64 Docker image** to **GHCR**
 - *ArgoCD* detects the new image tag and syncs your **K8s manifests**.
 ArgoCD runs inside our cluster and pulls from GitHub.
 It never needs inbound internet access

 - **K3s** deploys the new pods
 - **NGINX** + **Cloudflare** serve it publicly

+Why commit the manifest back?
+ArgoCD watches your Git repo for manifest changes.
+When GitHub Actions updates the image tag in deployment.yaml and pushes that commit, ArgoCD detects the diff and automatically syncs the new deployment to your cluster.
+This is the GitOps pattern — Git is the single source of truth.

+You can push from anywhere — your laptop at a café, your office, anywhere with internet.
+ArgoCD on your cluster polls GitHub every 3 minutes (or you can configure a webhook for instant sync).

+### What we must implement?
 - **Install ArgoCD on our K3s cluster**: SSH into our control plane (we need to be on your local network for this initial setup)
 - **Restructure our GitHub repository**: Our repo needs a clear separation between app source code and Kubernetes manifests.
 ArgoCD watches the manifests; GitHub Actions updates them.
 - **Configure GHCR access**: Our cluster needs credentials to pull images from GHCR.
 Create a GitHub Personal Access Token (PAT) with read:packages scope at `https://github.com/settings/tokens`.
 Then create the pull secret in each namespace that needs it.